ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 failed message than is available in an aggregate report.[¶](#section-3-2)

-These reports SHOULD include any URI(s) from the message that failed authentication.
-These reports SHOULD include as much of the message and message header as is reasonable to support the Domain Owner's investigation into what caused the message to fail authentication and track down the sender.[¶](#section-3-3)
+These reports SHOULD include as much of the message and message header as is reasonable to support the Domain Owner's investigation into what caused the message to fail authentication and track down the sender, unless privacy reasons suggest otherwise.[¶](#section-3-3)

 When a Domain Owner requests failure reports for the purpose of forensic analysis, and the Mail Receiver is willing to provide such reports, the